edrake07/GettingAndCleaning_Project/Codebook.md

 4. run command 'source("run_analysis.R)'

 ###Cleaning of the data
-The 'run_analysis.R' code will gather data from the UCI HAR dataset and produce two csv files.
+The 'run_analysis.R' code will gather data from the UCI HAR dataset and produce two txt files.
 Two datasets, test and train, are gathered into one table named 'data_all'.
 The 'data_all' table only contains variables relating to std dev and mean from the UCI HAR dataset.
 A summary is taken by subject and activity and written out into summary_means by taking the mean of each variable.